 Temporary presence rules are diverse, often involving a number of days present in state (such as 14 or 30), or an earnings amount, or some combination.
 For example, someone would need to work for 12 days in Maine or earn more than $3,000 before withholding is required.
 In many states, a nonresident employee's wages are subject to income tax on the first day of travel to the state for business purposes.

 During the COVID health emergency, many states offered relief measures suspending temporary presence rules for employees that had to work somewhere other than their regular work location due to the COVID pandemic.

-- For example, Alabama and Georgia quickly announced they would not enforce withholding requirements if employees are working in the state due to COVID restrictions.
-However, as of 2022, most of these relief measures have expired.
+- For example, Alabama and Georgia announced they would not enforce withholding requirements if employees are working in the state due to COVID restrictions.
+However, most of these relief measures expired by 2022.